The Brueggeman Fellows

 The Winter-Cohen Family Brueggeman Fellows Program

-The Fellows program has two goals:
+The Fellows Program has three goals:

-2) Immersion.
+- Immersion.
 The immersion experience is exponentially impactful because each Fellow has to not only plan every aspect of their trip but eventually get off a plane somewhere in the world and deal with what they have created.
 The totality of the experience is transformative - in ways we can see immediately and in ways that will manifest in unexpected ways in the future.

-3) Self-Confidence.
+- Self-Confidence.
 During every step of the program we work to help students develop a new level of self-confidence by challenging them to conceive, plan and complete a program that begins with a yearlong independent study, followed by an immersion trip to engage in research and service.
-They must plan every aspect of this trip themselves; create the research network of people and institutions with whom they will work; plan all the travel, housing and logistics details; and at some point step off a plane alone somewhere in the world and deal with what they have created.
-This entails managing an intense and ever-changing set of challenges which includes the demands of the research but also language issues, food, illness, transportation, loneliness and culture adaptation.
+They must plan every aspect of this trip themselves; create the research network of people and institutions with whom they will work; and plan all the travel, housing and logistics details.
+This entails managing an ever-changing set of challenges which includes the demands of the research, language acquisition, if necessary; food, illness, transportation, loneliness and cultural adaptation.